Florida voter registration guide

 - be a legal resident of both the State of Florida and of the county in which you seek to be registered

-- be 18 years old (you may preregister if you are at least 16)
+- be 18 years old by Election Day (you may pre-register if you are 16)

 - not be adjudicated mentally incapacitated with respect to voting in Florida or any other State, or if you have, you must first have your voting rights restored

 - not have been convicted of a sexual crime or murder (If you have been convicted of any other felony, you must have completed your sentence, including probation and parole, and paid any fines, fees, or restitution)

 - swear or affirm the following: I will protect and defend the Constitution of the United States and the Constitution of the State of Florida, that I am qualified to register as an elector under the Constitution and laws of the State of Florida, and that all information in this application is true.

 Florida online voter registration

 - You can register to vote online if you have a Florida driver's license, driver's permit, or state-issued ID card.

 - Visit the Florida online voter registration tool.

 - You will be registered to vote as soon as you finish the workflow.

 - You should receive your voter registration card in the mail within 2-3 weeks.
 If not, you might want to follow up with your local election office.